-While we’d even go as far as to say you could source new dining table chairs, you could just decorate each in different colours or using different fabrics and materials.
+While we’d even go as far as to say you could source a new dining table or set of conservatory chairs, you could just decorate each in different colours or using different fabrics and materials.
 That way, they’d look like completely unique pieces and not just a set you bought from a high street store.

 Wallpaper, especially the nice stuff, is often expensive.
 It doesn’t have to just be used as a wall covering though.
 If there’s a wallpaper you like, either because of the design, style or colouring and perhaps you don’t really want to pay out to use it on all your conservatory, it could still be of use.

 Wallpaper can be used as a quick and easy way to give furniture a nice fresh look.
 Take a side table or a dining table and line it with nice wallpaper to decorate it.

 Don’t fancy going the full-hog and re-upholstering your conservatory chairs?
 The simple addition of a throw or two can completely change how it looks, while providing a nice material to sit on.

 Rather than repainting or giving furniture a lick of paint, if you want to really make the wood grain sing on those natural wooden pieces in your conservatory, you could use a wood stain or varnish that would help to give it a nice colour while emphasising its rustic charm.

 A good varnish can bring almost anything back to life.